 You might be thinking, how do I do that to the rest of the nails?

-You are going to grab a nail clipper.
+You are going to grab specifically a nail nipper.
 These nippers are meant to cut nails, thick nails, and anything but skin.
 Very important to know that.
 You don’t want to use your cuticle nippers to cut plastic or nails.
 You can use nail nippers for that.

 Now, Im going to use my nail nippers to cut the corners of the nail diagonally.
 Don’t cut too much; I want you to cut less than you think you need.
 You can always file it more if you want to, but you can put it back once you cut it.